ACMElabUvic/Willmore/README.md

 * start_date : first day of camera operation as recorded by a camera trigger (no timelapse function used)
 * end_date : last day of camera operation as recorded by a camera trigger (no timelapse function used)

+### Data specific information for : [outputs/willmore_30min_independent_detections.csv]

+* **Number of variables/columns:** 5
+* **Number of observations/rows:** 19072 (one row for each independent detection of a species at each site)

+**Variable List:**
+* site : camera site ID
+* datetime : the datetime (year-month-day hour:minute:second) of the first camera image of each independent detection.
+Multiple images may be taken during a detection event, and this data has been sliced to the first image for simplicity.
+Note there was an error in the raw data resulting in no "seconds" being recorded from the timelapse data, therefore all detections end at the top of the hour (e.g. 6:03:00 AM).
+This should be of little consequence, but is annoying.
+* species : the species in the independent detection.
+Note this still contains "Unknowns" and will need to be filtered/cleaned before any analysis.
+* timediff : the difference in time between subsequent independent detections (mins).
+Note this could be calculated using the datetime column between subsequent detections.
+NA's represent the first detection of a species at a given camera, as there can be no difference in time from this event to a previous event.
+* Event.ID : a unique identifier for a species' independent detection at a camera site.

 **relevant literature**
  * Barnas et al. 2024 How landscape traits affect boreal mammal responses to anthropogenic disturbance.